uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 ## Clashed UIDs

+Any UID that exists in the Uyuni server but has different authentication method than PAM or is mentioned as "frozen users" should be marked as conflicting and therefore ignored.

 Conflicting UIDs should be not processed, but reported to the log file as erroneous.
 However this should not prevent to process the rest of the existing users.

+However, any UID that has PAM authentication mode configured or is not mentioned as "frozen user" should be managed by LDAP.

 ## Usage